tidalcycles/vscode-tidalcycles/README.md

 Support for the TidalCycles in vscode.
 You can learn more about TidalCycles at [TidalCycles](https://tidalcycles.org).

+## Upgrading to 1.1

+If you are upgrading from 1.04 to 1.1, you will need to install the latest version of SuperDirt unless you are using your own custom Tidal boot file.
+The default boot will assign Tidal's `d1` through `d12` connections to SuperCollider orbits 0 through 11, respectively.

 ## Features

 This VSCode extension for TidalCycles is inspired by the commands from the popular Atom package: